COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Arkansas/README.md

 To recreate cleaning for 2009-2014 only, run the AR_Cleaning_2009_2014 do-file and the AR_StableNames do-file.
 To recreate cleaning for 2015 only, run the AR_Cleaning_2015 do-file and the AR_StableNames do-file.
 To recreate cleaning for 2016-2023, just run the master file.
 2009-2015 doesn't take much time and 2016-2023 relies on many data sources which need to be appended and then merged with EDFacts.
-If you really want to only clean 2016-2023, delete AR_Cleaning_2009_2014 and AR_Cleaning_2015 froom the local "dofiles" macro.
+If you really want to only clean 2016-2023, delete AR_Cleaning_2009_2014 and AR_Cleaning_2015 from the local "dofiles" macro.

+## Updates